There are many incredible things to do in Bristol.

 Last but not least, I thoroughly recommend you seize the opportunity to walk up one of the oldest and most famous streets in Bristol.
 Called “the Christmas Steps”, this cute, cobbled, and atmospheric stretch of the city dates back hundreds of years (at least to the 16th Century).

-There you have it then: 11 of the best things to do in Bristol!
+There you have it then: the best things to do in Bristol!
 As you can tell, this all-popular place in the UK is packed to the rafters with compelling sights and attractions.
-With any luck, the insights in this post have shed some useful light on the best of the bunch!
-Pick and choose from the Bristol itinerary ideas on this list and you’re sure to stay entertained for days.
+With any luck, the insights in this post have shed some useful light on the best attractions in Bristol!
+Pick and choose from the ideas on this list and you’re sure to stay entertained for days.

 Now we’d love to hear from you.
 Do you have any questions or thoughts on planning your upcoming trip to Bristol?
 Leave a comment below and we’ll do our best to help.